Pro Tools Ultimate compatibility

-Please file a GitHub issue, if you encounter a problem/limitation not described below.
+Please file a GitHub issue if you encounter a problem/limitation that is not described below.

 SPARTA